 MODERNO MINDSCAPES is about my personal memories and artistic process currently at its experimental stage––a Future Stage, one that will be discovered in my next academic pursuit.

-Content warning: The content in this room may not be appropriate for younger audiences.
+Content warning: The content in this space may not be appropriate for younger audiences.